tylerc122/SmartSignals/README.md

 > _Can a reinforcement-learning agent learn to run a single intersection better than a modern, rule-based, actuated controller?_

-The answer is **yes—by a dramatic margin.** The trained PPO agent achieves **98.6% reduction in vehicle wait times** compared to traditional fixed-time signals, with performance improving over longer time horizons.
+The answer is **yes—by a dramatic margin.** The trained PPO agent achieves a **77-89%** reduction in vehicle wait time compared to industry standard, actuated traffic controllers and a **98.6% reduction in vehicle wait times** when compared to traditional fixed-time signals, with performance improving over longer time horizons.
 Comprehensive testing across 22.7 hours of simulated traffic validates real-world deployment potential.

 ---

 ## Methods

-This project was planned to be iterative from the beginning.
+This project was planned to be fairly iterative from the beginning.
 I started work in May 2025.
-Since I hadn't interacted with reinforcement learning in any capacity, I did a lot of reading on different algorithms such as PPO, (the one used in this project) DQN, TRPO etc. I didn't try to grasp the theory of it too much rather their implementations and use cases to see which algorithm would suit the project best.
+Since I hadn't interacted with reinforcement learning in any capacity, I did a lot of research on different algorithms such as PPO, (the one used in this project) DQN, TRPO etc. I didn't try to grasp the theory of it too much rather focusing on their implementations and use cases to see which algorithm would suit the project best.
 I eventually landed on PPO due to its stability, good sample-efficiency on discrete action spaces, and strong off-the-shelf support in Stable Baselines3.

 ---